rjjrbatarao/XLink/README.md

 ## Installation
 download xlink firmware from [release](https://github.com/rjjrbatarao/XLink/releases) or use this link [installer](https://xlnk.xmachinesystems.com/)
-Power up your Tplink ap and connect to internet and dhcp source You must set the SSID
+NOTE: Power up your Tplink ap and connect to internet and dhcp source You must set the SSID

 ## Step 1
 You must have installed the drivers if com not detected, cp2xxx or chxxx is the keyword